MR-COSMO: Visual-Text Memory Recall and Direct CrOSs-MOdal Alignment Method for Query-Driven 3D Segmentation: Methodology

-\textbf{Alignment Constrain Block.} In order to make the subsequent 3D features have the correct correspondence with other modal features in the alignment process, we apply independent encoders to the image features $f_{imgae}$ and text features $f_{txt}$ first for feature processing and mapping, so that the matched image features and text features are closer together in the embedding space, as shown in Equation (\ref{eq1}).
+In order to make the subsequent 3D features have the correct correspondence with other modal features in the alignment process, we first process image features $f_{imgae}$ and text features $f_{txt}$ through independent encoders for feature transformation and mapping.
+This processing enforces matched image-text feature pairs to converge in the embedding space, as shown in Equation \ref{eq1}:

-For the independent encoder of image and text features used above, we train these encoders by the following process.
-We select at most one pair of matching image and text data for each scene in the experimental dataset, encode them using independent encoders, obtain the remapped image and text features, and compute the cosine similarity between all image and text features to form a similarity matrix.
-Then a symmetric cross-entropy loss function is introduced to maximize the similarity scores of correct matching pairs (the elements on the diagonal) and minimize the similarity scores of incorrect matching pairs (the off-diagonal elements).
-This contrastive learning strategy forces the encoder to achieve alignment of 2D and textual representations, effectively mapping the corresponding textual and image features to neighboring locations in the high-dimensional embedding space, so as to achieve the constraint of the following alignment procession.
+For the aforementioned independent image and text encoders, we implement the following training procedure: For each scene in the experimental dataset, we select at most one matching image-text pair, process them through independent encoders to obtain remapped features, and compute cosine similarities between all image-text features to construct a similarity matrix.
+We then integrate a symmetric cross-entropy loss to maximize similarity scores for correct matching pairs (diagonal elements) while minimizing incorrect pair scores (off-diagonal elements).
+This contrastive strategy enforces precise alignment between 2D visual and textual representations, mapping corresponding features adjacently in high-dimensional embedding space to constrain subsequent alignment processes.